Rhode Island's Coffee Scene: 23 Indie Roasters in the Country's Smallest State

 Springline Coffee operates out of Newport — a town more famous for sailing, gilded-age mansions, and folk festivals than coffee, but with a customer base that knows the difference between a good cup and a bad one.
 The summer tourist economy gives Springline a different demand profile than a year-round commuter town would face: peak season demand spikes hard, then settles into the locals-only winter rhythm.
 That's a hard business to balance, and Springline has found a sustainable shape inside it.

-North Kingstown: Lighthouse Coffee Roasters
+North Kingstown: Two Roasters in South County

 Lighthouse Coffee Roasters is a roastery-cafe in North Kingstown, working the dual model that anchors a lot of small-state specialty programs.
 The cafe gives the wholesale beans a retail home, the retail proves out the roast profiles, and the wholesale provides the scale that makes the whole thing pencil.
 Lighthouse ships nationally and serves the South County region — the part of Rhode Island that locals know is geographically a different place than Providence-and-everything-north, and culturally too.